andrew/ultimate-awesome/README.md

 - [awesome-smol](https://github.com/afondiel/awesome-smol) - An awesome list of "small but mighty" models and resources.
 - [awesome-dataviz](https://github.com/agbales/awesome-dataviz) - Resources for dataviz!.
 - [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.
+- [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
 - [awesome-vim-config](https://github.com/alan-w-255/awesome-vim-config) - My vim configuration.
 - [awesome-italian](https://github.com/AlessandroGianfelici/awesome-italian) - A list of awesome NLP resources for Italian language.
 - [awesome-bacteria](https://github.com/alexeyrakov/awesome-bacteria) - List of computational resources for analyzing bacterial sequencing data.